material-motion/tools/contributor_tools/git/README.md

     The recommended workflow is to provide a commit's sha directly from `mdm git tree`.
 Be aware that the sha changes when the commit or its ancestors are modified in any way.

-    For your convenience, a negative-index notation is also supported to indicate refs at the bottom of the stack. `HEAD~-1` is the base ref, `HEAD~-2` is the 2nd from the bottom, and so on.
+    For your convenience, a BASE notation is also supported to indicate refs at the bottom of the `mdm git tree` stack. `BASE` or `BASE+0` is the bottom ref, `BASE+1` is the 2nd from the bottom, and so on.